jeff4/bionotes.github.io/index.md

 	* No longer do this anymore because it's a lot of work but is not needed/necessary anymore.
 * Can even create artificial human chromosomes

-## Source DNA
-* Some of it is nucleic / genomic DNA
+### Source DNA doesn't just have to be nucleic / genomic DNA
-* But you can make a library of expressed RNA.
-One can clone (copy) the RNA into a vector.
+* One an make a library of expressed mRNA.
+You do this by cloning RNA into DNA using [reverse transcriptase](https://en.wikipedia.org/wiki/Reverse_transcriptase).
+This creates [cDNA](https://en.wikipedia.org/wiki/Complementary_DNA) aka **complementary DNA**.
+	* **cDNA** is synthesized from ssRNA into dsDNA.
+Often used to copy (clone) eukaryotic genes into prokaryotes.
+* akdfj

 ## Lecture 17: Analyzing a Gene